-On the way from misty mountains to sunny coast you'll find tea plantations, verdant swathes of land, national parks housing elephants, Hindu and Buddhist temples, waterfalls, and tourists with smiles that say they have found a unique island experience.
+From misty mountains to sunny coastlines, you'll find tea plantations, verdant swathes of land, national parks housing elephants, Hindu and Buddhist temples, waterfalls, and tourists with smiles that say they have found a unique island experience.

 Sri Lanka flights take visitors to a land of unruly weather.
 Sunshine and heat are the prevailing weather conditions on this tropical island, but monsoon season hits at different times in different parts of the island.
 Further research is essential to ensure you end up in the right part of Sri Lanka at the right time.